 The manufacturing industry is incredibly complex.
 Manufacturing Sales involves numerous parties, each with their own processes.
 To help you understand each party better, we compiled a glossary filled with commonly used acronyms and terms—with a digital-focused spin.
-Let us help you to build up your knowledge so you can collaborate better on manufacturing digitalization projects.
+Let us help you to build up your knowledge so you can take control, and accelerate your manufacturing digitalization projects.
 Watch this space as we continuously update this list with the latest digital manufacturing terms.

 ASCL - Average sales cycle length